A Documentary Songwriter’s purpose is to serve the world as part-composer and part-journalist.

 - Creativity can flourish when people collaborate.

-- There’s more to life than what is often sung about in commercial music.
+- There’s more to life than what may be sung about in popular music.

 The first stage is arranging contact: Through organizations or friendships, a documentary songwriter finds a person who has a personal story to tell.
 The documentary songwriter listens to the story and turns it into text by typing it verbatim into a laptop computer.

 The second stage involves musical composition: The documentary songwriter serves as a “musical sherpa” and guides the storyteller — or “story source” — in distilling the spoken text into lyrics.
 The documentary songwriter compassionately supports the story source in singing an exploratory melody.
 Drawing on music theory and knowledge of song forms, the documentary songwriter finds chords for the melody and designs an instrumental accompaniment.